Projects per year

 Biography

-Madeline was awarded the 2022 Faculty of Arts Early Career Researcher Prize in recognition of her recent research and publications concerning solar energy development siting on complex land uses.
+Madeline was awarded the 2022 Faculty of Arts Early Career Researcher Prize and was a 2023 Highly Commended Finalist for the Vice Chancellor's Research Excellence Early Career Researcher Award in recognition of her research and publications concerning solar energy development siting on complex land uses.
+Madeline is one of the four 2023 Clean Energy Council Chloe Munro Scholarship for Transformational Leadership - Executive Ready Scholars.

-Madeline works with researchers in law, science, and the humanities in her role as a Climate Councillor for the Climate Council and with regional communities and the renewable energy industry in her role on the Management Committee of RE-Alliance on questions relating to the energy transition, property rights, and community-based governance.
-She is a member of the Executive Consultation Group of the OECD's Blue Dot Network, a member of the IUCN World Commission on
+Madeline works with researchers in law, science, and with regional communities and the renewable energy industry in her role on the Management Committee of RE-Alliance on questions relating to the energy transition, property rights, and community-based governance.
+She is Co-Lead of the IUCN IWCEL Climate Change Law SG Inclusive Energy Transformation Cluster, The International Association for Impact Assessment, Co-Editor in Chief of OGEL Energy Law Journal, and is a contributing author to the Lexis Nexis flagship energy law practitioner text Energy and Resources Law in Australia.

 She has advised government, industry and NGOs on issues relating to the energy transition, energy regulation and policy and has provided expert submissions and reports to the Australian Council of Learned Academies (ACOLA), the NSW Government, World Bank, NOPSEMA, and the Independent Planning Commission.
 She is a regular contributor to domestic and international media outlets on energy law and policy and has been featured as an expert on ABC's 7:30 Report and Landline.

-Madeline was awarded the 2022 Faculty of Arts Learning and Teaching Early Career Award in recognition of her embedding climate change and other critical perspectives of commercial law in her teaching.
+Madeline was awarded the 2022 Faculty of Arts Learning and Teaching Early Career Award and the 2023 Vice Chancellor's Learning and Teaching Early Career Award in recognition of her embedding climate change and other critical perspectives of commercial law in her teaching.
 She has diverse teaching experience in the areas of commercial law, energy law, property law and corporate law.
 Prior to joining Macquarie, Madeline held positions at the University of Sydney, Bond University, and the University of Queensland.

 Research interests